 - Conclusion: Rinse and repeat for the next 30-40 years.

 That’s the basics within 80,000+ personal finance books in just five bullets.

 Why DIY is not for everyone

 While investing without the services of a fee-only advisor or robo-advisor (make sure you read about my partnership here with ModernAdvisor!) might be easier than ever.
 That said, you might still want to go it alone.
 Here are some key questions to ask yourself from my perspective:

 - Do you like or have any sort of budget?
 On that note, I believe this is one of the best ways to budget.

 Independent thinking, critical thinking, some analytical skills, patience and commitment are just some of the valuable traits all successful investors have.
-If these traits don’t apply to you, not to worry, there are some simplified alternatives to become your own DIY investor.
+If all of these traits don’t apply to you in spades, not to worry, there are some simplified alternatives to become your own DIY ETF or stock investor.